 While the first podcast ran into some audio challenges, it was an amazing conversation nonetheless.
 My conversation with Neil Low included his experiences as a commander and patrol officer with the Seattle Police Department as well as what he has learned as a writer.
 His recollections (through a half-century of working for SPD) also included John Wayne's visit to Seattle in the early 1970s to film McQ.

-Here are some of the people we have coming up on the show.
+Here are some of the interesting people I've interviewed on the show.